plinder-org/plinder/README.md

 Changelog:
 - 2024-06/v2:
+    - Updated system definition to be more stable and independent of PLIP
     - Improved SDF saving to handle some bond order issues
-    - Updated system definition to be more stable and independent of PLIP
-    - Added binding affinities from BindingDB
+    - Added annotations for binding affinities from BindingDB
-    - Annotated all crystal contacts
+    - Added annotations for crystal contacts
-    - Improved covalency detection
+    - Improved covalency detection and added annotations to reference each bond explicitly
     - Added linked apo/pred structures to v2/links and v2/linked_structures
-    - Added statistics requirement in the split, and lots of deduplication and enrichment for unique ligand.
+    - Added statistics requirement and other changes in the split to enrichment diversity in test set

 - 2024-04/v1 (Current): Version with redundancy removal by protein pocket and ligand similarity.
 - 2024-04/v0: Version used to re-train DiffDock in the paper, with redundancy removal based on \<pdbid\>\_\<ligand ccd codes\>